medialab/xan/docs/cmd/heatmap.md

 Increasing -S/--size also means you can try fitting the numbers within the heatmap's cells themselves using -N/--show-numbers.

-Finally, if you want a showcase of available color gradients, use the --show-gradients flag.
+Finally, if you want a showcase of available color gradients, use `xan help gradients`.

 Usage:
     xan heatmap [options] [<input>]
-    xan heatmap --show-gradients
     xan heatmap --green-hills
     xan heatmap --help